skiesfr/Insta-tiktok-discord-name-checker-and-random-generator/README.md

  has the same features as the instagram and tik tok has a no proxy version implemented but its gonna be a pain to search names
 ### :3
+## added roblox checker
+has auto create ccoutn
+name checker
+and webhook to know what are available and others features from the other like generator